dorltcheng/nlp-fineTuningBERT/README.md

 ## Masked Language Modelling

 The [CXR_BioClinicalBERT_MLM](https://huggingface.co/ICLbioengNLP/CXR_BioClinicalBERT_MLM) was fine-tuned on a Masked Language Modelling (MLM) task.
 The model is trained to predict text by attempting to recover the whole word, such that we can validate model’s understanding of radiological contents.
-Perplexity, defined as the exponential of the cross-entropy loss, was used to intrinsically evaluate the model during training.
+The model achieved a perplexity score of 1.0710 after 10 epochs of training.

+The contextualized word embeddings output were converted into sentence embeddings by a mean pooling operation.
+Sentence embeddings of different radiological reports were semantically compared using the cosine similarity calculation.
+Examples of the results can be found in the paper and `ReportSimilarity_sections.ipynb`.

 ## Text Classification

+The [CXR_BioClinicalBERT_Class](https://huggingface.co/ICLbioengNLP/CXR_BioClinicalBERT_Class) was fine-tuned from the `CXR_BioClinicalBERT_MLM` model on a classification task, such that it can perform multi-label text classification across 13 different cardiopulmonary conditions.
+Classification evaluation can be found in the paper and `CXR_BioClinicalBERT_Class.ipynb`.
+Prediction examples can be found in `TC_prediction.ipynb`.

-## The MIMIC-CXR Dataset
+## Dataset and Pre-processing

+The [MIMIC-CXR database (v2.0.0)](https://physionet.org/content/mimic-cxr/2.0.0/) was used for training, which is the largest publicly available Chest X-ray dataset containing 377,110 radiographs and 225,606 associated radiology reports in free-text format.

+Only simple text pre-processing including punctuation and number removal was applied.
+Typical steps including stemming, lemmatization and stopword removal were avoided in training with highly context-dependent transformer models like BERT.